POOLS, SPAS & PATIOS ARTICLE: GOOD FOOD AND WARM FIRE PART #3

 - You should consider storage options close to the patio area for things like furniture cushions.
 Deck boxes work well, but it is ideal for them to be positioned somewhere out of the main sightlines.

-- The addition of a backyard kitchen and fireplace will encourage you to stay outdoors after dark; therefore, do not forget to include adequate illumination for the space.
+- Backyard landscaping ideas such as a kitchen and fireplace will encourage you to stay outdoors after dark; therefore, do not forget to include adequate illumination for the space.
 Accent lighting also enhances structures such as outdoor fireplaces when viewed from inside your home.

 - If you decide to go with a wood-burning fireplace, consider adding a gas log lighter.
 You have likely already had a gas line installed for your grill, so why not include this convenient feature.
 Getting a good draw, as soon as possible, reduces the amount of smoke and gets your fire established quicker.